 That’s all!
 We hope after reading this article, you can easily connect your Analytify site with Google Analytics.
 If you have any comments feel free to ask us via the comment section below.

 You can also check out our guide on How to Migrate to Google Analytics 4 (Step by Step).

 Why do we need a Google client id and secret key?

 For the integration of Web Apps or WordPress plugins, we need a Google client id and secret key

 How to get Google Client ID and Client Secret?

-Through Google Developer Console your can get Google Client ID and Client Secret.
+Through Google Developer Console you can get Google Client ID and Client Secret.